 32 years later, there were more than 20 000 participants, amateurs and professionals alike, of all ages, taking the start of the various races on offer.
 The success of the Roc d’Azur essentially lies in the choice and variety of the event routes.
 The varied and fabulous courses make this annual meeting the finest mountain bike event ever, gathering together the world’s top specialists in the discipline as well as fans of the countryside and mountain biking.

 Fréjus, Roquebrune-sur-Argens, Sainte Maxime once again pulsated to the rhythm of the Roc d’Azur.
-For six days, a wealth of entertainment was on offer across the various sites of the Fréjus nature base, in particular the BMX shows and contests on ramps with ‘bump jumps’ and stunts, Dirt and finally Trial shows.
+For five days, from 10 to 14th of october, a wealth of entertainment was on offer across the various sites of the Fréjus nature base, in particular the BMX shows and contests on ramps with ‘bump jumps’ and stunts, Dirt and finally Trial shows.
 We shouldn’t forget the numerous free mountain bike introductory courses (la Môm Roc/Roc babes) for children from 4 to 6 years old.

 As such, over the years, the Roc d’Azur has become the high point of mountain biking.
 It has been transformed into an unmissable gathering for all fans of sport and nature from the ages of 4 through to 99.
-So don’t hesitate this year to come and share your enthusiasm and why not try your luck!
+This year come up and see to share your passion and have a unique experience !

 |Years||Roc d'Azur Men Winners||Roc d'Azur Women Winners|